SFO: Learning PDE Operators via Spectral Filtering: Related Work

 A parallel line of research introduced the \textbf{Universal Spectral Basis (USB)}, derived from the eigenvectors of the Hilbert matrix, motivated by learning long-range dependencies in LDS \cite{hazan2017spectral}.
 The USB provides a fixed orthonormal set of globally supported modes with rapid spectral decay, offering an attractive basis for compact spectral representations.
 Unlike Fourier bases, USB modes are not frequency-ordered and exhibit rapid decay for a broad class of LDS, while remaining fixed and data-independent unlike learned bases.

-Building on USB, the \textbf{Spectral Transform Unit (STU)} was proposed as a neural layer that uses fixed USB filters with learnable coefficients, providing a lightweight alternative for capturing long-range dependencies \cite{liu2024flash}.

-SFO bridges \emph{explicit kernel representation} and \emph{Fourier-based} operators: as in kernel-learning methods such as SVD-NO, it learns the kernel via a constrained expansion.
+SFO is an addition to the \emph{explicit kernel representation} operator category: as in kernel-learning methods, it learns the kernel explicitly via a constrained expansion.
 Specifically, SFO expands the kernel in the USB and learns only the expansion coefficients.
-It then evaluates the resulting integral efficiently in the frequency domain, as in Fourier-based models.
-Conceptually, SFO adapts STU-style USB spectral filtering from sequence modeling to PDE operator learning, yielding a compact global kernel.
+Conceptually, SFO adapts USB spectral filtering from sequence modeling to PDE operator learning, yielding a compact global kernel.